rsullivan00/blog/_posts/2019-11-27-apollo-jsonapi.markdown

 }
 ```

-Requesting an author, along with the author's books and those books' series
+Requesting an author, along with the author's books and those books' series,
 responds with the above.
 Notice that included resources are returned in a single,
 flat `included` array. `type` and `id` are used to identify resources and their
 relationships--Apollo Link JSON API uses those identifiers to restructure the